API Reference

 tuple

 Creates a persistent, immutable sequence object that behaves like Python's built-in tuple.
-This object is managed by dbzero, making its contents and the relationships between them part of the persistent data layer.

 Parameters